Frequently Asked Questions

 According to The American Watercolor Society, a watercolor is any water-based media on paper, unvarnished, under glass .
 A Transparent Watercolor contains only transparent watercolors.

-What are my favorite favorite brushes?
+What were Mort’s favorite favorite brushes?

-My favorite brushes are Lowe Cornell "Ultra Rounds" #1 Through #12 ( Like a sable but much cheaper and have a longer point.
+Mort’s favorite brushes were Lowe Cornell "Ultra Rounds" #1 Through #12 ( Like a sable but much cheaper and have a longer point.
 They are synthetic bristles.
 Also a 1" flat

 They represent the different Art Societies I belong to as a signature member.